fluxninja/aperture/docs/content/use-cases/alerting/detecting-overload.md

 :::

-## Policy Configuration
+## Configuration

-In this example, the EMA of latency is computed using metrics reported by the Flux Meter and obtained periodically through a [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) query.
+In this example, the EMA of latency of `checkout-service.prod.svc.cluster.local` is computed using metrics reported by the Flux Meter and obtained periodically through a [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) query.
-The EMA of latency is then multiplied by a tolerance factor to calculate the setpoint latency, which serves as a threshold for detecting an overloaded state.
-That is, if the real-time latency of the service exceeds this setpoint (which is based on the long-term EMA), the service is considered to be overloaded at that moment.
+The EMA of latency is then multiplied by a tolerance factor to calculate the setpoint latency, which serves as a threshold for detecting an overloaded state - if the real-time latency of the service exceeds this setpoint (which is based on the long-term EMA), the service is considered overloaded.

 ```mdx-code-block
 <Tabs>